Codex

 <?php comments_template(); ?>

 This tag includes the file comments.php from your current theme's directory.
-If that file is not found, it will instead include wp-content/themes/default/comments.php.
+If that file is not found, it will instead include wp-includes/theme-compat/comments.php.
 To display comments on the main index or archive pages, you'll need to set the $withcomments variable to "1" before calling this tag.

 Example